 greet("Alice")

-In this example, Python uses indentation to define blocks of code rather than curly braces {}, which makes the code cleaner and more readable.
-This simplicity allows developers to focus more on solving problems than dealing with complex syntax.
+In this example code, you can see that Python uses indentation to define the blocks of code instead of using curly braces {}.
+This makes the code cleaner and helps improve readability.
+The simplicity lets developers focus on solving problems rather than learning complex syntax.

 2. Versatility Across Domains